Status and Distribution

 Foodplant and Larval Feeding Signs

-Inula conyzae (ploughman’s-spikenard), Pulicaria dysenterica (common fleabane), see plant distribution map, and Aster tripolium (sea aster); once on Solidago canadensis (Canadian goldenrod) Barnet, R. J. et. al. 2008.
+Inula conyzae (ploughman’s-spikenard), Pulicaria dysenterica (common fleabane), see plant distribution map, or Tripolium pannonicum (sea aster); once on Solidago canadensis (Canadian goldenrod) Barnet, R. J. et. al. 2008.
 Adults have been seen on the flower-heads of Inula crithmoides (golden-samphire) and a garden Inula species but attempts to breed from collected seed-heads of the former have not produced any moths.

 In Europe, also found on Inula hirta and I. salicina.